 Wow.
-I am amazed by just how much quality information and commentary I came across this week!
+I am amazed at just how much quality information and commentary I came across this week!
 I laughed.
 I got inspired.
 Once, I even responded with genuine glee.
-(That’s a word you don’t hear everyday, isn’t it?)
+(That’s a word you don’t hear every day, isn’t it?)

 And now, for those promised links.
 Can you guess which one filled me with glee?